WeTechHK/Universal-BCOS-DOC/source/develop/formal-verification/index.md

 Conversely, other formal models focus on the low-level behavior of a smart contract.
 While high-level models can help with reasoning about a contract's functionality, they may fail to capture details about the internal workings of the implementation.
 Low-level models apply a white-box view to program analysis and rely on lower-level representations of smart contract applications, such as program traces and [control flow graphs](https://en.wikipedia.org/wiki/Control-flow_graph), to reason about properties relevant to a contract's execution.

-Low-level models are considered ideal since they represent the actual execution of a smart contract in Ethereum's execution environment (i.e., the [EVM](/developers/docs/evm/)).
+Low-level models are considered ideal since they represent the actual execution of a smart contract in Universal BCOS's execution environment (i.e., the [EVM](/developers/docs/evm/)).
 Low-level modeling techniques are especially useful in establishing critical safety properties in smart contracts and detecting potential vulnerabilities.

 ### What is a formal specification? {#what-is-a-formal-specification}